 Local Authorities have overarching statutory responsibility for safeguarding and promoting the welfare of all children and young people living in their area.

 The Heath Family Multi Academy Trust - Roles and Responsibilities:

-- Board level Safeguarding Leader Mr E Vitalis - MAT level Safeguarding Lead Ms Elisabeth Scott
+- Board level Safeguarding Leader to Be Confirmed, in the meantime please contact H Stevenson if required. - Trust level Safeguarding Lead Ms Elisabeth Scott

 The Heath Family Multi Academy Trust will: